prashanthwagle/XMLParser/README.md

 # How to run the server

+## First things first

+Download this repository to a folder.
+You should have a folder XMLParser in your machine.

 ## Install Prerequisites

 Install Python 3 and pip

 ## After installation of prerequisites

+Navigate to the folder XMLParser via terminal
 Run `python3 run_server.py` on UNIX-based systems OR Run `python run_server.py` on Windows